Oarisma poweshiek (Parker, 1870)

 Conservation Efforts in Minnesota

-Many of the prairie remnants that supported colonies of the Poweshiek Skipperling in Minnesota are partly or completely protected as preserves by The Nature Conservancy; as Scientific and Natural Areas, state parks, or Wildlife Management Areas by the Minnesota DNR; or as Waterfowl Production Areas or National Wildlife Refuges by the U.S. Fish and Wildlife Service.
-Detailed information about known occurrences is available to managers of these lands.
-The Minnesota DNR has endeavored to educate managers regarding the potential negative impacts of prescribed burning on the arthropod fauna of prairies, and awareness of the threats and willingness to follow guidelines to ameliorate them have increased.
-Information about known occurrences is taken into account as part of the state environmental review process to help avoid potential negative impacts of various development projects.
-The Minnesota DNR has sponsored or supported a number of survey efforts to locate new populations of Poweshiek Skipperlings and update information for previously known populations.
-Since 2013 it has been conducting extensive, annual surveys to detect extant colonies in the state.
+Beginning in the late 1980s, the Minnesota DNR sponsored or supported a number of survey efforts to locate new populations of Poweshiek Skipperlings and update information for previously known populations.
+Since 2013, it has been conducting extensive annual surveys to detect extant colonies in the state.
+Many of the prairie remnants that supported colonies of the Poweshiek Skipperling in Minnesota are partly or completely protected as preserves by The Nature Conservancy; as Scientific and Natural Areas, State Parks, or Wildlife Management Areas by the Minnesota DNR; or as Waterfowl Production Areas or National Wildlife Refuges by the U.S. Fish and Wildlife Service.
+Detailed information about occurrences is available to managers of these lands.
+The Minnesota DNR has endeavored to inform managers regarding the potential negative impacts of prescribed burning on the arthropod fauna of prairies.
+Awareness of the threats and willingness to follow guidelines to ameliorate them have increased, but there is still a need for improvement.
+Information about documented Poweshiek occurrences is taken into account as part of the state environmental review process for various development projects to help avoid potential negative impacts.
+That said, the failure to detect Poweshiek in sites where it used to occur has weakened the force of historic records.
 The Minnesota Zoo has embarked on a project to breed Poweshiek Skipperlings in captivity to augment extant but declining populations and to eventually reintroduce the species to sites where it has disappeared.
-The federal listing will strengthen protection of any still-extant colonies that should be discovered and of reintroductions.
+The federal listing will strengthen protection of any still-extant colonies that may be discovered and of reintroductions.

 Borkin, S. S. 1995.
 1994 Ecological studies of the Poweshiek Skipper (Oarisma poweshiek) in Wisconsin.
 Report to Bureau of Endangered Resources, Wisconsin Department of Natural Resources, Madison, Wisconsin.
 13 pp. + ii.